cae-west/SciaticaSisters-API/docs/api/put-exercise.md

 layout: default
 ---

-# Update an exercise log by ID
+# Put exercise log by ID

 This operation replaces all properties of an existing exercise log by ID.